 Yes, medical-grade air purifiers with multiple purification stages can trap and neutralize the COVID-19 virus.
 While the protection offered by the air purifier is not fool-proof, it still reduces the chance of contracting the virus.

-We hope this guide helped you choose between the Best Medical Grade Air Purifiers available on the market.
+We hope this guide sharing our personal experience has helped you cut down options to choose between the Best Medical Grade Air Purifiers available on the market.
 As you’d know by now, all purifiers are different and so are the contaminants in a medical facility.

 If you’re choosing an air purifier that provides medical-grade protection, you’ll need to make sure that the air cleaner brings an H13 HEPA filter alongside other filters.
 UV protection and high carbon content are welcome additions but the absence of H13 will make the whole package ineffective.

-We’ve listed the best air purifiers on the market that will keep even the tiniest air pollutants at bay and will provide significant health improvements within a few hours of installing them.
+No matter which one from the seven purifiers you go for, according to our testing each is equipped with unique features and excellent working that will keep even the tiniest air pollutants at bay and will provide significant health improvements within a few hours of installing them.